Sustainability

 The Irish Heritage Trust was created to safeguard and share inspiring examples of Ireland’s built, natural, and cultural heritage.
 We are always striving to improve and develop the best ways to sustainably manage the properties we hold in trust, so that people can continue to enjoy and benefit from the rich tangible and intangible aspects of Ireland’s story, past and present.

-We are currently developing a sustainability strategy which will be embedded into every element of the Trust’s work.
-This will include carbon measurement, carbon reduction plans, climate and biodiversity initiatives.
+We have developed our sustainability strategy which is embedded into every element of the Trust’s work.
+This includes carbon measurement, carbon reduction plans, climate and biodiversity initiatives.
 We hope you will support us on this learning journey, and we will share our progress with you through our website and social media channels.

 We strive to: